Kozea/Radicale/technical_choices.rst

 done.
 Many violations of the protocol are totally defined and behaviours are given in such cases.

-The Radicale Server assumes that the clients are perfect and that protocole violations do not exist.
+The Radicale Server assumes that the clients are perfect and that protocol violations do not exist.
 That is why most of the errors in client requests have undetermined consequences for the lazy server that can reply good answers, bad answers, or even no answer.